xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 encountered as either a  formal  parameter  or a global variable, depending  on  whether  or not it appears in the parameter symbol table.
-Remember  that  we  are  using  only a vestigial form of Expression.
-In the  final  program,  the  change shown here will have to be added to Factor, not Expression.
+Remember  that  we  are  using  only a vestigial form of `Expression`.
+In the  final  program,  the  change shown here will have to be added to `Factor`, not `Expression`.

 The rest is easy.
 We need only add the  semantics  to the actual procedure call, which we can do with one new line of code: